-As one of only a dozen sites selected nationwide by the Robert Woods Johnson Foundation, DESC partners with the newly-created Health Care For the Homeless to further integrate chemical dependency, mental health, and nursing care into its shelter services.
+As one of only a dozen sites selected nationwide by the Robert Woods Johnson Foundation, DESC partners with the newly-created Health Care For the Homeless and Harborview Medical Center to further integrate chemical dependency, mental health, and nursing care into its shelter services.

 DESC clients and staff arrive en masse at Seattle’s Public Safety Building to publicly protest the lack of shelter beds.
 The act results in new community shelters, including the first severe weather overflow shelter opened by the City and King County.